A Wander around the Felt Cave, Lucy Sparrow’s Felt Making Studio

 Peanut butters ready to go

-The caravan is of course packed of feltness and I snuggle up next to a couple of sacks full of jars of JIF Peanut Butter, something which apparently, is very popular in the states.
-By the windows, some painted Doritos are drying in the winter sun and by the stove a load of French Mustard bottles just waiting to have the finishing touches applied.
+The caravan is of course packed of feltness and I snuggle up next to a couple of sacks full of jars of JIF Peanut Butter.
+This is something which apparently, is very popular in the states.
+By the windows, some painted Doritos are drying in the winter sun.
+Then by the stove, a load of French Mustard bottles are waiting to have the finishing touches applied.
 She shows me a room which I think might have been some form of bedroom but it’s difficult to tell, it’s just so full of felt.

 Inside the Felt Cave

 I wasn’t sure what to really expect of the cave itself but once there there is a re-assuring mixture of frivolity and thorough organisation.
-The small room she originally moved into is now pretty much full of filing cabinets.
-She’s made so many designs over the years that she needs to keep track of the patterns for them all and so has each and every one flat packed in a very organised way.
+The small room she originally moved into is now full of filing cabinets.
+She’s made so many designs over the years that she needs to keep track of the patterns for them all.
+Each and every one is flat packed in a very organised way.

-The main room is clearly where the work happens.
-A large cutting table on which sit a load of pepsi and diet pepsi cans, all waiting to be packed up into a box, not to be opened until they are the other side of the world in LA.
-Around the room, remnants from past shows and the tools to support the next.
+The main room is where the work happens.
+A large cutting table on which sit a load of pepsi and diet pepsi cans.
+All waiting to be packed up into a box.
+Not to be opened until they are the other side of the world in LA.
+Around the room are remnants from past shows and the tools to support the next.
 There are paints, coloured string and loads of the little eyes that she places on her fruit and veg to give them a bit more character.
 There’s also a little sick bay, where all the felt items that haven’t quite made the cut go.
-They all eventually do though she tells me, they just need a bit of love and care to get there.
+They all eventually do she tells me, they just need a bit of love and care to get there.

 Lucy Sparrow